valentinrenier/IM-Assignment2/README.md

 ```

 > [!IMPORTANT]
-> Create a file 'secret.py' in the same directory than the 'app.py' file and paste your github access_token inside the 'secret.py' file.
+> Create a file 'secret.py' in the same directory than the 'app.py' file and paste your github access_token inside the 'secret.py' file, because the application won't be able to work without being authenticated.

 Run the assistant :
 ```